-Most websites stick to one form of their domain name when they refer to their own site, be it the plain domain name, like example.com,
+Most websites stick to one form of their domain name when they refer to their own site, be it the plain domain name, like example.com

-or the www form, like www.example.com.
+.
 Unfortunately others linking to you don't always follow your preferred style.
 If some

 sites link to you with just the domain name, and others link using the www subdomain, then your site may face issues with the search engines.